Breastfeeding While on Your Period: Everything You Need to Know

 How can I prevent pregnancy during breastfeeding?

 So how do you prolong the return of your menses in order to prevent a possible pregnancy?
 The best way to do this is by practising ecological breastfeeding.

 - Keep your baby close at all times

 - Not weaning your baby

 - Nursing your baby while lying down

 - Keeping your baby away from pacifiers

-Practicing ecological nursing will not only bring your chances of pregnancy down considerably, it will also push menses back to 14 months.
+Practising ecological nursing will not only bring your chances of pregnancy down considerably, but it will also push menses back to 14 months.